 Step 6: Be intentionally patient

-If you’ve gone through the first few steps, that means you really want to do this.
-Our biggest recommendation now is to be patient.
-Don’t give up!
-Your object moves when you least expect it.
-Wait for it.
+you’ve gone through the first few steps, that means you really want to

 Step 7: Stopping

-If you begin to feel impatient and that your concentration is going downhill, stop.
-It’s important to be fully emerged in all the previous steps for your object to move.
+steps for your object to move.
 It’s OK!
 You can always try again later.

 Step 8: Measure your attempt